KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/arch/README.md

 # Post install script for Arch linux with plasma desktop 👋

-# About
+> [!NOTE]
-This script is only intended for Arch linux with KDE desktop, it may not work as intended with other desktops
+> This script is only intended for Arch linux with KDE desktop, it may not work as intended with other desktops

 # Disclaimer
 > [!IMPORTANT]